ooples/pine_script_docs/source/Debugging.rst

     hlca = f_hlca()
     plot(hlca)

-and we need to inspect the value of ``_hlca`` as the function calculates it, bar to bar, while still being able to use the function's result.
+We need to inspect the value of ``_hlca`` in the function's local scope as the function calculates, bar to bar.
 We cannot access the ``_hlca`` variable used inside the function from the script's global scope.
-We thus need another mechanism to pull that variable's value from inside the function's local scope.
+We thus need another mechanism to pull that variable's value from inside the function's local scope, while still being able to use the function's result.
 We can use Pine's ability to have functions return a tuple to gain access to the variable::

     //@version=4